-BARBER DISTANCE HYBRID COURSE OUTLINE: 1500 hours
+BARBER COURSE OUTLINE: 1000 Clock Hours

-The Barber Distance Hybrid course includes a total of 1500 hours of theory and practical applications.
+The Barber course includes a total of 1000 hours of theory and practical applications.
 You will cover both basic and advanced phases of Barber Hairstyling.
 The subjects covered in a sequential order include haircutting, shaving, sanitation and hygiene, massaging, shampooing, facials, shop management, laws and regulations, coloring, relaxing, texture and styling.
 This course prepares the student for employment as a Barber/Stylist.

-The course of study for students enrolled in the barber distance hybrid program will consist of fifteen hundred (1,500) clock hours of technical instruction and practical operations covering the practices of a barber.
-(O\Net 39-5011.00 CIP# 12.0402)
+The course of study for students enrolled in the barber program will consist of one thousand (1,000) clock hours of technical instruction and practical operations covering the practices of a barber.
+(ONet 39-5011.00 CIP# 12.0402)